surfscape/.github/profile/README.md

 - [Nuage](https://github.com/surfscape/Nuage) - The minimalist weather app
 - [customWin](https://github.com/customWin) - Home of the customIcons, driveIconPatcher, and more Windows patching tools!
 - [Blueprint*](https://github.com/surfscape/blueprint) - Developer documentation.
 Includes technical information of our products, from how they work, using APIs and whitepapers related to their privacy and security practices.
-- [Steel*](https://github.com/surfscape/steel) - Our official design language/system used troghout our products, with a focus on utilitarism, minimalism and customization
 - [Gaming*](https://github.com/surfscape/gaming) - Gaming web portal (alternative to GameVortex)
 - [Collectio*](https://github.com/surfscape/collectio) - Offline web app for saving & organizing links by tags and collections.
 Works in-browser with no backend.